H0rologium/Beyond-the-End-of-the-World-Modpack-/README.md

 And lots of exploration (Future Pack, Aether, The Beneath, BoP, NetherEx)

-Not to mention a lot of performance mods (Entity Culling, Particle Culling, FastWorkbench,
+Not to mention a lot of performance mods (Entity Culling, Particle Culling, FastWorkbench, Foamfix, Performant, Surge)

 In order to get the pack to work, you WILL need a recommended minimum of 10GB ram allocated.

 Includes optional configs for extra mods if you feel like adding them: Lycanites Mobs, Optifine.

 MODLIST.txt contains all mods necessary as well as their versions.